devleo10/fillmate/SETUP.md

 4. **Pin Extension**
    - Click the puzzle piece icon (🧩) in the Chrome toolbar
-   - Find "HireBot - Job Application Autofill"
+   - Find "FillMate - Job Application Autofill"
    - Click the pin icon to pin it to your toolbar

 ### 3. First-Time Setup & Pre-filled Data